This information will help you get ready for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering (MSK).

 - If you wear contact lenses, wear your glasses instead.

-- A list of the medications you take at home.
+- A list of the medications you take at home, including patches and creams.

 - Your rescue inhaler (such as albuterol for asthma), if you have one.

 - Your Health Care Proxy form, if you have completed one.

 Where to park